Probability-turbulence divergence: A tunable allotaxonometric instrument for comparing heavy-tailed categorical distributions: Probability-Turbulence Divergence Allotaxonographs

-Our primary observation is that the three histograms vary considerably as we move through 1-, 2-, and 3-grams.
-The histograms broaden with increasing $n$, with the 3-gram histogram losing a scaling form and squaring up in the axes.
-The rapidly growing combinatoric possibilities of $n$-grams with increasing $n$ means that we see more and more exclusive $n$-grams as we look across the three allotaxonographs.
-For 1-grams, around 60\% of each date's lexicon are exclusive, for 2-grams, the percentage increase to around 70\%, and 3-grams we reach 80\% (see the bottom of the three balance summaries in each allotaxonograph).
+\begin{textblock} \item Our primary observation is that the three histograms vary considerably as we move through 1-, 2-, and 3-grams. \item The histograms broaden with increasing $n$, with the 3-gram histogram losing a scaling form and squaring up in the axes. \item The rapidly growing combinatorial possibilities of $n$-grams with increasing $n$ \item mean that we see more and more exclusive $n$-grams as we look across the three allotaxonographs. \item For 1-grams, around 60\% of each date's lexicon are exclusive, \item for 2-grams, the percentage increases to around 70\%, \item and \item for 3-grams we reach 80\% \item (see the bottom of the three balance summaries in each allotaxonograph). \end{textblock}

-The maximum counts per cell is $10^{6}$ for 1-grams, is $10^{7}$ for 2-grams, and $10^{8}$ for 3-grams.
-The cells with the most $n$-grams are of course the the hapax legeomena---the bottommost two cells in the histogram---those $n$-grams which appear once on one of the dates and not at all on the other.
+\begin{textblock} \item The maximum count per cell is $10^{6}$ for 1-grams, \item $10^{7}$ for 2-grams, \item and $10^{8}$ for 3-grams. \item The cells with the most $n$-grams are of course the \textit{hapax legomena}---the bottommost two cells in the histogram---those $n$-grams which appear once on one of the dates and not at all on the other. \end{textblock}

-To obtain good balance for the most dominant $n$-grams, we select $\alpha$=1/4, 3/4, and $\infty$.
-Different kinds of terms dominate depending on $n$ with `coronavirus', `the coronavirus', and `tested positive for' leading on 2020/03/12, and `Minneapolis' `George Floyd' and `of George Floyd' at the top on 2020/05/30.
+\begin{textblock} \item To obtain good balance for the most dominant $n$-grams, we select $\alpha$=1/3, 5/6, and $\infty$. \item Different kinds of terms dominate depending on $n$ with \item `coronavirus', `the coronavirus', and `tested positive for' leading on 2020/03/12, \item and `Minneapolis', `George Floyd', and `of George Floyd' at the top on 2020/05/30. \end{textblock}